 The right subject line ensures that your manager recognizes the importance of your email and reads it right away.

-See more information below on when it's appropriate to resign over email, what to include in your note, and suggested subject lines for a resignation email.
+Review information on when it's appropriate to resign over email, when it's not, what to include in your note, and suggested subject lines for a resignation email.

 When You Need to Resign by Email